clride/Discord-Server-Downloader/README.md

    - View all channels

    Be sure your bot has access to every server you want to download.
-   When you're done, go to the bot tab and copy your token.
+   When you're done, grab your bot token and move on.

  ## Step 2: Installing dependencies